 Looking for some lighter options for toppings?
 Salsa and sliced avocado are the perfect summer condiments to add to your grilled hot dog.
 Or make guacamole by combining the salsa with some smashed avocado.
 Try your hand at homemade guacamole, too, while you're at it!

 Onion rings, or crispy onions, are a staple with gourmet burgers—especially when sprinkled on top of some tangy barbecue sauce.
 So why wouldn't the same work for a hot dog?

 Ever heard of a walking taco, which is when you dump some chili or taco meat into a potato chip bag and top it with cheese?
 Well, this is kind of like a walking taco but on a hot dog!
 Spruce up the chili cheese dog by adding some crinkled potato chips on top.

 Peppers, onions, and cheese

 For this hot dog combo, we're traveling down to Philadelphia and grabbing the toppings that come on a classic Philly Cheesesteak!
 Saute up some peppers and onions and add some melted cheese for a Philly-inspired dog.
 Or, if you want to go the classic cheesesteak route, add some Cheez Whiz to the hot dog!
 Trust us, it's the way to go.

 Speaking of cheese sauce, we can't forget the delicious combo of cheese fries!
 Turn your favorite appetizer into a meal by adding fries and cheese sauce to your hot dog.

 Baked beans and bacon

-Bacon and beans are the perfect pairing already.
+Bacon and beans are the perfect pair already.
 Put them on a hot dog though, and you got yourself a winning combination!
 The sweet beans with the salty bacon will be a hit at your next outdoor BBQ.